nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Synaptic input currents can be modeled using different functions to represent
-how the `current or conductance or voltage` changes over time after a synaptic event.
+how the `current, conductance, or voltage` changes over time after a synaptic event.

 - synapntic kernel are normalized such that the peak value equals 1